 Our patient base is very conducive to broad exposures in both basic and complex allergy and immunology diseases.
-Our fellows are prepared to care for severe asthma, atopic and contact dermatitis, allergic rhinoconjunctivitis, venom allergy, anaphylaxis, occupational lung disease, and latex allergy.
-In addition, they also have excellent experience with common variable immunodeficiency, food allergy, drug allergy, urticaria, and angioedema.
-By working closely with Rheumatology, our fellows care for patients with common and rare autoimmune conditions as well.
+Our fellows are prepared to care for severe asthma, atopic and contact dermatitis, allergic rhinoconjunctivitis, venom allergy, anaphylaxis, mast cell disease, food allergy, drug allergy, immune deficiency and urticarial/angioedema.
+By working closely with Rheumatology, our fellows have exposure to patients with common and rare autoimmune conditions as well.
 This assures that they have exceptional training in a variable range of allergic and immunologic disorders.

 During the two years with our department, fellows spend a variable amount of time in pediatric and adult clinics as they broaden their knowledge base.
-They also have the opportunity to service our expanding outpatient infusion clinic as well as our inpatient consultative service that covers the entire hospital.
-Inpatient consults generally consist of drug allergy and desensitization, hereditary angioedema, eosinophilia, asthma, food allergy, and other rare disorders.
+They also have the opportunity to see patients in our outpatient infusion clinic as well as our inpatient consultative service that covers the entire hospital.
+Inpatient consults generally consist of drug allergy and desensitization, angioedema, eosinophilia, asthma, food allergy, and other rare disorders.

-Fellows are currently on call from home on a month-long basis with flexibility for weekend coverage.
-There is a faculty member also on call 24 hours a day who is there for support and will see all inpatient consults with the fellow.
+Fellows are currently on call from home on a month-long basis with others offering weekend coverage.
+There is a faculty member on call 24 hours a day who is there for support and will see all inpatient consults with the fellow.

 Evaluations are performed on a bi-annual basis.